Murray Baker Bridge: History

-2005 Reconstruction
+The bridge underwent repairs in 1984.

 As part of the Upgrade 74 reconstruction project in 2005, the span's length was shortened to 3036 ft to make room for new entrance ramps on the west side of the river.
 On January 3, 2006, the Illinois Department of Transportation and the chief design consultant for the truss shortening, Alfred Benesch & Company, were awarded the 2006 Eminent Conceptor Award by the American Council of Engineering Companies of Illinois (ACEC-IL).
 The project was picked out of a larger group of Honor Award recipients.

-2020 Reconstruction
+The designer was also awarded the 2007 Prize Bridge Award by the National Steel Bridge Alliance (NSBA).

 The bridge was closed for construction on March 29, 2020.
 By removing traffic from the work zone, the repairs were completed in just one construction season, reducing the overall project cost and eliminating a safety risk to workers and motorists.

 Following extensive renovations, the Murray Baker Bridge rehabilitation was completed on schedule and reopened to the public on October 31, 2020.
 The project, one of the first under Governor Pritzker's historic, bipartisan Rebuild Illinois capital program, improved the critical travel corridor by closing the work zone to all traffic for seven months instead of multiple construction seasons.

 The $42.2 million rehabilitation project removed and replaced the existing bridge deck, repaired structural steel, repainted lower portions of the bridge and installed new lighting, resulting in a smoother, safer ride for commuter and freight traffic.
 As part of a joint effort with the City of Peoria, energy-efficient decorative lighting was added to enhance a community focal point.
 The Murray Baker Bridge carries almost 68,000 vehicles a day.